Bram-Bolt/mc-moji-API/README.md

 ## Self-Hosting
 Please feel free to host this API yourself.
 However, for large scale personal use I recommend using the mc-moji package.

+## Contact & Contributing
+All types of contributions are encouraged and valued.
+From adding extra mappings to code refactors.
+Just open a pull request or issue and I will take a look at it.
+For more complex suggestions, or questions, reach out to [contact@brambolt.me](mailto:contact@brambolt.me).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.